TaylorWorthing/compose-guacamole/README.md

 but can be difficult to setup properly.
 The deployment  process can be greatly simplified using docker containers, and orchestrated docker-compose.

-This is a sample configuration for docker-compose that puts together all the components needed to deploy guacamole in a containerized environment.
+This is a sample configuration for docker-compose (originally from [BrowncoatShadow](https://github.com/BrowncoatShadow/compose-guacamole) that puts together all the components needed to deploy guacamole in a containerized environment.

 ## Usage
 Assuming you already have a working docker installation and docker-compose, setup is really easy.

 ```
-git clone git@github.com:BrowncoatShadow/compose-guacamole.git
+git clone git@github.com:rcarmo/docker-compose-guacamole.git
-cd compose-guacamole
+cd docker-compose-guacamole
 docker-compose up -d
 ```